AMNS/Nightingale/README.md

 `find ~/* -name Nightingale.app`

-...or -- much faster! -- by command-clicking on "Nightingale" at the bottom in the folder view (leftmost icon(?)) of the project, then using the path to that directory in a "cd" command.)
+...or -- much, much faster! -- by control-clicking on "Nightingale" at the bottom in the folder view of the project (the leftmost icon), then choosing "Show in Finder", the first item in the pop-up menu.)

 It can be run like: